rochiecuevas/shared_accommodations/Rent Data/README.md

 ## Data Collection

-The dataset was downloaded from the Real estate database company Zillow website (https://www.zillow.com/san-francisco-ca/home-values/).
-It was published as a graph, with the availability to Download raw data.
+The dataset was downloaded from the real estate database company [Zillow](https://www.zillow.com/san-francisco-ca/home-values/).
+It was published as a graph, with the availability to download raw data.
 The dataset was obtained through the download function and was named as `raw_raw.xlsx`.
-This dataset contains the Names of San Francisco Neighborhoods, Region Type, Property Type and Montly Rent Rates (Nov 2010 -  Sep 2018).
+This dataset contains the Names of San Francisco Neighborhoods, Region Type, Property Type and Monthly Rent Rates (Nov 2010-Sep 2018).

 ## Getting Started

 Several Python (version 3.6) modules were used for preparing the data for further analyses and visualisation:
 - Pandas
 - Csv
 - Matplotlib.pyplot